acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

 ### Reading sequences

     input.sequence.file={path}                              The aligned sequence file to use.
                                                             Will consider {n} random sites, with optional replacement.
+                                                            Please note that unknown character is not supported in this version of ARPIP.

 *The following formats are currently supported:*